top of page

 In this project-based special topic course, students learn the basic elements of directing for the stage and leadership skills required to produce a play.
 Topics include script analysis, collaboration with designers, casting processes, scheduling, table work, blocking, and creating an ensemble.

 At Roosevelt, the class culminates in the Dramafest student-directed one act play festival.
-Must be a senior who has taken Theatre Beginning and at least one of the following: Narrative Theatre, Playwriting, or Theatre Advanced.
+Must be a senior who has taken Theatre Beginning and preferably at least one of the following: Intermediate Theatre, Advanced Theatre, and/or Musical Production.

 Typically offered first semester only.
 Can be taken for .5 Fine Arts credit or .5 CTE credit.